 We believe that reporting on learning and progress is an ongoing conversation with parents and carers, which includes sharing curriculum overviews, written reports, consultation appointments, online communications and ad hoc meetings.

 Curriculum overviews (August, October, January, April)

-The three face-to-face consultation appointments provide a formal opportunity for parents to speak to class teachers about their child’s learning.
-The first meeting, in October, is an initial ‘setting the scene’ and sharing initial insights.
-The second and third meetings, in February and May respectively, are focused on core learning and allow for discussions about children’s strengths and their next steps in learning.
+The two face-to-face consultation appointments provide a formal opportunity for parents to speak to class teachers about their child’s learning.
+The meetings are focused on core learning and allow for discussions about children’s strengths and their next steps in learning.